-It is 9:31 AM at our server, half hour past Terce
+It is 3:22 PM at our server, a quarter hour past The None

 You could also call these selected items nonpareils or classical exemplars.
 Naturally some are rare if not priceless; but they range all the way down to a few bucks so feel free to get out your wish list.
 Here it’s more a combination of significance and romance than monetary value.
 And unlike the Holy Grail[s] of song and fame their existence is, or at the very least was, undisputed.